mdeguzis/documents/programming/python/how-to/paging-output.md

 # About

-Below is a handle method for paging stdout / output from a python program.
+Below is a handy method for paging stdout / output from a python program.
 It's great for lengthy output that scrolls by too fast.

 # python 2